Quenty/NevermoreEngine/readme.md

 ## Update / Change Log
 This change log is *strictly* for Nevermore's module and documentation only.

+##### November 21st, 2014 [0.3.0.0]
+- Removed :Import() syntax
+- Lots of bug fixes
+- Redesign of class architecture should be coming soon
+	- Specifically designed for testing
+	- Existing implimentation has lots of errors
+- Lots of bug fixes
+- Was **not** updated to use ReplicatedFirst because of the way ROBLOX currently handles replicated first
+	- Updates planned to make Nevermore more accessible
+- Documentation added, more to come.

 ##### February 9th, 2014 [0.2.0.3]
 - Fixed `RemoteEvent` Firing in server